 Review of the existing national / regional activities

-Mandatory for testing
+A - Mandatory for testing

 National decree 2018-211 related to automated vehicles testing on public road

 extract : “The vehicles are equipped with a recording device making it possible to determine at any time whether the vehicle has been travelling in partial or total delegation of driving mode.
 The data is automatically and regularly deleted.